 Laxardal, large brown trout, Iceland, Aardvark McLeod

-We have an Aardvark McLeod exclusive prime week in 2018 that will offer 6 full days fishing and 7 nights full board accommodation.
+We have two prime Aardvark McLeod slots in 2023 that will offer 3 days fishing and 3 nights full board accommodation, as well as other dates available upon request.
 This is an excellent option for anyone who wants to go in search of big Icelandic trout on dry flies.

 The cost excludes private transfers, international travel, additional accommodation, alcohol and gratuities.